 Automatic Parameters

-// Adding an automatic parameter to a profile creation tool
+// Adding automatic parameters to a profile creation tool

 {